YouTube Creator Awards: 400M Award

 Awarded to the channels that reach or surpass 400 million subscribers.
 This playbutton was revealed in a post by MrBeast.
 The award features the same design as the three aforementioned awards, this time with a blue center-piece.
 It has been dubbed the Sapphire Award and the Blue Diamond award, though YouTube has yet to give it an official name.
 As of 29 August 2025, only creator MrBeast is eligible for this award.

+500M Award

+Awarded to the channels that reach or surpass 500 million subscribers.
+This playbutton was revealed in a YouTube video by MrBeast.
+The award features a black-colored object in the shape of a Diamond creator award on the inside, with a metallic construct of the channel's mascot on the outside.
+YouTube has yet to give it an official name.
+As of 14 June 2026, only creator MrBeast is eligible for this award.